 What would this mean for our energy system?

-A huge u-turn on our clean energy progress.
-This nuclear scheme would be a drastic and risky u-turn on the progress Australia is already making to build a clean, reliable and affordable electricity grid.
+This risky nuclear scheme would mean slamming the brakes on the progress Australia is already making to build a clean, reliable and affordable electricity grid.
 Already today, around 40% of the power in our main national grid comes from renewable sources like wind and solar, backed by storage.
 One in three homes already have solar panels on the roof, with more added every single day.
 We can keep accelerating this progress to have a clean grid that is fully powered by renewables within the next 10 years.
-We don’t need to wait for nuclear reactors sometime in the 2040s.
+We can’t afford to wait for nuclear reactors sometime in the 2040s.

 A risk to energy security